vygr/ChrysaLisp/STATUS.md

 Start of new Cubes demo.
 Along with a new `lib/math/matrix.inc` library.
 Renamed the `lib/math/math.inc` library to `lib/math/vector.inc`.

+New Molecule demo.
+Renders standard SDF Mol files.
+Some SDF files have an issue with no space between the number of atoms and the numbewr of bonds, so add a space if required.

 ------

 Optimized versions of the bracket matching methods on the Buffer class.
 25%